 The project partners are Fetola Foundation, the World Wide Fund for Nature (WWF) and SkyNRG, with funding by Switch Africa Green, a programme of the European Union.

 Supplier Development is a crucial component of our growth and transformation agenda as a nation.
 Done properly, it leads to sustainable growth, genuine empowerment and positive benefits for all stakeholders, but it remains a misunderstood and often confusing exercise.

-The inaugural Business Day Supplier Development Awards are designed to shine a light on what is working in this space, celebrate successes and share best practice.
+The inaugural ABSA Supplier Development Awards are designed to shine a light on what is working in this space, celebrate successes and share best practice.
 An initiative of Business Day, in partnership with Fetola, Cold Press Media, and TISO Events, the Awards will provide high-profile, national exposure and recognition to the finalists, as well as ongoing networking opportunities for businesses wanting to make connections with, and learn from, key stakeholders in Supplier Development.

 Our flagship programme, designed and implemented in partnership with the team at SAB Foundation, is now entering its fourth year and has become one of the most visible and impactful programmes of its kind in SA.
 To date, over 150 emerging businesses in all nine provinces have attained new levels of success during their time on the programme.

 Tholoana is a two-year intervention which offers participants access to skilled mentors, practical workshops and training, market access support, investment readiness, finance, a peer support network and a host of other interventions that lay the foundation for sustainable growth.
 Developed in close partnership with the team at the SAB Foundation, the programme has a special focus on rural businesses and those led by women and youth.
 To date it has delivered an average growth rate per business of 47.2% across all intakes – more than ten times the national average in terms of business growth, an exceptional result in a tough economy.

 Read more about the programme here.